Here’s how we increased average session duration by 281.05% & reduced post promotion CPC by 70%

 You can use the Flesch-Kincaid readability test to check for this.

 The recommended score for this “b2b marketing ideas” keyword was 50, which puts you around a ~12th grade (or college-level) reading comprehension.
 It’s considered “difficult to read.”

-You might go lower for a more sophisticated audience (Harvard Business Review is in the 30s), while higher is better for the mass market (Reader’s Digest is in the 60s).
+You might go lower for a more sophisticated audience for thought leadership pieces (Harvard Business Review is in the 30s), while a higher is better for the mass market (Reader’s Digest is in the 60s).

-But you somehow need to walk that tightrope without falling too far one way or the other.
+But you somehow need to walk that content creation tightrope without falling too far one way or the other.
 Otherwise, all this work backfires.